Can I get the updated COVID vaccine for free?

-(WJW) – A newly formulated COVID-19 vaccine should be available at pharmacies and doctor offices this week, but how much will it cost?
+(WJW) – A newly formulated COVID-19 vaccine should be available at pharmacies and doctor offices across the country this week, but how much will it cost?

-The list price of a dose of each shot is $120 to $130, according to the manufacturers, but you may not end up paying that.
+The list price of a dose of each shot is $120 to $130, according to the manufacturers, but you likely won’t end up paying that.

-For most Americans with private insurance, Medicare or Medicaid, the vaccine will be free.
+Most insurance plans, along with Medicare or Medicaid, will cover the cost of the COVID-19 vaccine.

-The Centers for Disease Control and Prevention also has a program that provides free vaccines to uninsured and underinsured Americans.
-The so-called Bridge Access Program collaborates with pharmacies, local health centers and local healthcare providers to provide free access to the vaccine.
+Americans who don’t have health insurance, or are underinsured, can still get the vaccine for free.
+For adults, the Bridge Access Program collaborates with pharmacies, local health centers and local healthcare providers to provide free access to the vaccine.
 The program is temporary, however, and is currently slated to stop giving out free vaccines at the end of December 2024.

+Children who are uninsured or underinsured can also get the vaccine for free through the Vaccines for Children Program (VFC).
+You can find a caregiver or learn more about the program through the CDC’s website.

 What is this new vaccine?